-For $rh=$ 10\% and $T_{\text {amb}}=$~40~°C the ratio is the highest; the inflated particles travel 1.305 times farther than the non-inflated ones.
-The ratio between both decreases with decreasing temperature; for 0~°C, 10~°C, 20~°C, and 30~°C the inflation ratios are 1.032, 1.139, 1.190, and 1.243, respectively.
+For $rh=$ 10\% and $T_{\text {amb}}=$~40~°C the ratio is the highest (Fig.~\ref{travelrat}a); the hollow particles travel 1.305 times farther than the solid ones.
+The ratio between both decreases with decreasing temperature; for 0~°C, 10~°C, 20~°C, and 30~°C the hollowness factors are 1.032, 1.139, 1.190, and 1.243, respectively.

-While for most ambient conditions the inflated particles travel farther, for some combinations of humidity and temperature ($rh=$~50\% to 80\% and $T_{\text {amb}}=$~10~°C to 30~°C; $rh=$~20\% to 40\% and $T_{\text {amb}}=$~0~°C ) the relationship reverses.
+While for most ambient conditions the hollow particles travel farther, for some combinations of humidity and temperature ($rh=$~50\% to 80\% and $T_{\text {amb}}=$~10~°C to 30~°C; $rh=$~20\% to 40\% and $T_{\text {amb}}=$~0~°C ) the relationship reverses.
 When the ambient temperature is 20~°C, three scenarios occur in which the traveling distance ratio is greater, equal, or smaller than unity.
 Namely, for $rh=$ 20\%, 70\%, and 80\%, the ratio becomes 1.169, 0.841, 0.982.
-Thus, for some cases, the ratio drops below unity (yellow regions on Fig.~\ref{travelrat}a), which means that non-inflated particles travel farther.
+Thus, for some cases, the ratio drops below unity (yellow regions on Fig.~\ref{travelrat}a), which means that solid particles travel farther.

-To further investigate the traveling distance ratio dropping below unity, Fig.~\ref{travelrat}b plots the droplets' falling height and diameter with respect to time.
-The solid lines represent the inflated, and the dashed lines the non-inflated particles drying in an ambiance of $T_{\text {amb}}=$ 20~°C. Depending on the humidity, the traveling distance of both particles is nearly equal ($rh=$~80\%), or the inflated particle travels less far ($rh=$~70\%) or farther ($rh=$~20\%) than the non-inflated particle.
+To further investigate the traveling distance ratio dropping below unity, Fig.~\ref{travelrat}b, Fig.~\ref{travelrat}c, and Fig.~\ref{travelrat}d plots the droplets' falling height and diameter with respect to time drying in an ambiance of $T_{\text {amb}}=$ 20~°C. The solid lines represent the simulations that consider spatial gradients, in other words, droplets that solute deposit at the surface and form hollow particles, and the dashed lines represent spatially homogeneous droplets, which form solid residues.

 When $rh=$~80\%, the droplet falls to the ground before it effloresces.
 Due to the droplet's short lifetime, only a little liquid mass evaporates, and the traveling distance ratio is close to unity.